Koryo-saram: Patronymics

 Koreans began with the use of patronymics that were formed from the Korean names of their fathers.
 Over time, as the proportion of Christians increased, Koreans were given, in accordance with the tradition of the Russian Orthodox Church, names from the general list of revered saints.

 Currently, 80% of Koryo-saram have a record of their Korean names.
 This differs from the pattern typical in the US, where Korean American parents often register their children with a Korean given name as their legal middle name (e.g. Daniel Dae Kim, Harold Hongju Koh).

 Surnames of married women

 In Korea, until the 20th century, women were generally called by their family name.
 Nobles received as a pseudo-name the name of the estate in which they lived and this did not change when getting married.

 The preservation of his wife's name has been preserved as a tradition among modern Koreans, after women began to be given names.

 The Koreans began to migrate to the Russian Empire in 1864 long before women were allowed to be given names in modern Korean tradition in Korea.

-Legislation of the Russian Empire required the mandatory presence of the surname of the name and patronymic name for everyone.
-Including poor serf wives.
+Legislation of the Russian Empire required the mandatory presence of the surname and patronymic name for everyone, including poor serf wives.
 When they were married they were given the surname of the husband, a patronymic formed on behalf of the father and given a name from the Sviatcy (List of names of saints of the Orthodox Church).